adekwal/praca_inzynierska_holografia_ResNet/README.md

 To run the project, you need to install the following packages:
 - python (3.12 was used)

-- tensorflow (2.18 was used)
+1. Training Data Generator:
 - numpy
+- scipy
+- h5py
 - matplotlib
-- scikit image
 - imageio
+2. CNN ResNet:
+- tensorflow (2.18 was used)
-- scipy
+- numpy
 - h5py
+- matplotlib
+3. Phase Reconstruction Program:
+- tensorflow (2.18 was used)
+- numpy
+- h5py
+- matplotlib
+- scikit-image
+- tabulate

 ## Instalation